 Our service is completely confidential and offers a means of exploring reaction, thoughts, feelings and fears about vision loss, without judgement or interference.
 Your dignity and your choices are respected.

 This service can help someone to grieve their loss, regain their confidence and reclaim their life.
 It includes both talking therapy and access to expert patient programmes, and is available free of charge to anyone registered with a Birmingham GP.

 We work with people predominantly on a one to one basis, but can adapt this approach if necessary and beneficial, to include working with small groups.

-Based out of our Harborne premises, our rehabilitation advisor is available from 9:00 to 4:30 on a Monday to Friday and offers a drop-in service for anyone wishing to learn about the range of aids and devices available to anyone with a visual impairment.
+Based out of our Harborne premises, our rehabilitation advisor, Mohammed A. Rashid, is available from 9:00 to 4:30 on a Monday to Friday and offers a drop-in service for anyone wishing to learn about the range of aids and devices available to anyone with a visual impairment.

 Our IT 4 Kids project provides technology for use by children in the home for both leisure and homework purposes.
 To date, we have provided braille notetakers, laptop computers and CCTV systems.